munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 We tend to gloss over this step, but it's often the most time-consuming part of programming.
 If you think paging some data from RAM into disk is slow, try paging it into a simian cerebrum over a pair of optical nerves.

-Once you've got all of the right context into your wetware, you think for a bit and figure out your solution.
+Once you've got all the right context into your wetware, you think for a bit and figure out your solution.
 There can be a lot of back and forth here, but often this is relatively straightforward.
-Once you understand the problem and the parts of the code it touches, the actual coding is sometimes nearly mechanical.
+Once you understand the problem and the parts of the code it touches, the actual coding is sometimes trivial.

 You beat your meaty fingers on the keyboard for a while until the right colored lights appear on screen and you're done, right?
 Not just yet!
 Before you write <span name="tests">tests</span> and send it off for code review, you often have some clean up to do.